eliminmax/LFS-Build-Notes/Build-Notes.md

   * Had to go down the dependency tree.
 Like with Mesa, if it's either required or recommended, I built it.
     * There were 3 dependencies not already installed - Pixman, libepoxy, and libtirpc.
 None of them had required or recommended dependencies, and no issues came up when building them.

+At this point, I was trying to figure out what the needed drivers for my hardware were, and discovered that I'd need kernel features not included in my existing kernel configuration.
+I then rebuilt the kernel with new options.

 # Miscellaneous Issues

 ## End of chapter 8 crisis